Airbnb Metrics Every Host Should Track

 Average daily rate

 You can calculate the average daily rate (ADR) if you divide the total revenue received from your bookings for a specific property by the total number of nights booked.
 If numbers are too low, it may be a sign that you need to adjust your prices.
-You may consider upselling or cross-selling additional services if you want to increase your average daily rate.
+You may consider upselling or cross-selling additional services for guests if you want to increase your average daily rate.

 Average length of stay